 Ingredients (UK/Australia?
 Click below for grams/ml)

-For the salsa & sauce
+For the salsa and sauce

-- 1 red chili optional
+- 1 red chili finely chopped

 - 2 tablespoons Greek yoghurt or sour cream if you prefer